egel-lang/egel-slides/2024-semantics/slides.md

 A number of advantages:

 1. Can be implemented with reference counting
-2. Rewriting so no real need for tail-call optimization
+2. Rewriting so less for tail-call optimization
 3. Programs can be halted and serialized or shipped at any moment
 4. Can easily be extended to support complex control flow and concurrency
 5. Out-of-scope is immediate collection